 BPH is a common problem for men over 50 and is one of the main causes of blood in the semen in older men.
 Normally, this condition is associated with other symptoms like painful urination, difficulty urinating or urinary frequency.

-What to do: You are advised to complete prostate screen assessments after 50 years of age, which may include manual prostate inspection and bloodwork.
+How to treat: You are advised to complete prostate screen assessments after 50 years of age, which may include manual prostate inspection and bloodwork.
 This will allow for the identification of any problems that may require treatment.

 6. STI